 Which of these treatments is most suitable for my psoriasis?

-The various treatments with light, tablets and injections are discussed individually below, and would also be discussed with you in detail by your dermatologist before commencing the treatment.
+The various treatments with light, tablets and injections are discussed individually below, and should also be discussed in detail by your dermatologist before commencing the treatment.
 All are effective, but the choice will vary from patient to patient for reasons that are outlined below.
 All of them carry some potential risks, so they are not used for psoriasis that can be reasonably kept under control with simpler measures.
 Most patients will need to use some topical therapies as well.

 Two types of phototherapy are used, known as UVB and PUVA.
 UV stands for ultraviolet.
 UVA and UVB are different parts of normal sunlight.
 PUVA refers to when UVA is used with a medication called psoralen, which can be taken as a tablet or applied directly to the skin.
 Usually treatment with phototherapy can be given 2-3 times a week dependent on patient and clinician preference.
-In some cases, it may be necessary to use topical treatments alongside the phototherapy.
 With both of these treatments it is important that you let the staff know about any tablets that you are taking, as some can make the skin unduly sensitive to sunlight, and particularly about any changes in these tablets during your course of treatment.
-Tablets for joint problems, water tablets (diuretics), and tablets for diabetes are examples of those that can make the skin sensitive to light.
-It is also important that you remind staff if you have had a gap in treatment, as this may require the dose of light to be reduced (please refer to a separate Patient Information Leaflet on Phototherapy).
+Tablets for joint problems, water tablets (diuretics), and tablets for diabetes are examples of those that can make the skin sensitive to light (please refer to a separate Patient Information Leaflet on Phototherapy).

 Tablets used to treat severe psoriasis (systemic non-biological therapy)